irvnet/container-network/deploy-yo/README.md

 }

 TODO:
-- DEPLOY NODE AND WEBSERVER
+- expose the ssh and p2p port for each node
-- SEND A YO TRANSACTION
+- SEND A YO TRANSACTION from andrea to barbara